-Online registrations are open for junior players wanting to play football for Cambridge FC this year.
+Online registrations are open for junior and senior players wanting to play football for Cambridge FC this year.

 Here’s your guide to registration: